 — A zoo: A little on the nose, but nothing drives home your theme like hosting your baby shower amongst actual zebras and primates.
 While it’s a quintessential destination for kids’ birthday parties, many zoos also have slightly more grown-up rooms or halls where adults can rendezvous for special events like baby showers.
 Plus, if any little ones will be accompanying their parents to your event, they’re sure to be delighted by the locals (pandas, penguins, pygmy marmosets, etc.).

 — A park or botanical garden: For a slightly more elevated spin, stage your baby shower on the grounds of a local arboretum, botanical garden, or green space.
 Baby showers often have parents-to-be sitting on the floor flanked by gifts—and that floor is all the cozier when it’s made of cushy picnic blankets and a lawn chair or two.
-What’s more, the natural light will earn you some beautiful photos to cherish long after the baby’s been born.
+What’s more, the natural light will give you some beautiful photos to cherish long after the baby’s been born.

 — A farm-to-table restaurant: When you’re hosting a large group, holding your shower at a local eatery is a tasty way to treat your guests—and take a welcome step back in terms of your own hosting duties.
 Any restaurant up to your tastes (or the expectant mom’s cravings) will do, but farm-to-table restaurants might make guests feel slightly more in touch with another mother—Mother Nature.
-It’s eco-friendlier, too!
+It’s eco-friendly, too!

-— The ol’ stomping grounds (home): If you love to go all out with your party themes, hosting at home will give you the most freedom to experiment with décor, activities, and snacks.
+— The ole stomping grounds (home): If you love to go all out with your party themes, hosting at home will give you the most freedom to experiment with décor, activities, and snacks.
 You can also start decorating and prepping for the shower as far in advance as you’d like, and experiment with your setup.

 “Jungle Shower” by Paperless Post; Cookies by Katherine Endom Davis.